Prathamesh-Mane/Digital-card/README.md

 # Digital-card
 Design project using HTML CSS
 link: https://prathamesh-mane.github.io/Digital-card/
-It is a CSS project mainly focuses on responsive on mobile devices
+It is a CSS project mainly focuses on responsiveness on mobile devices